MMMingh/Machine-Learning/README.md

 # Machine-Learning
-Screening of peptide drug for the cancer-associated target
+"Screening of peptide drug for the cancer-associated target"